 Investigators admitted to using the Internet as part of their efforts to identify suspects.
 Attorneys have questioned the accuracy of the tactics employed by the police to identify suspects via the Internet for years, for all the right reasons.

 If you’ve been arrested on suspicion of prostitution-related offenses in Los Angeles or elsewhere in the state, you may want to know that penalties for prostitution charges in California are rather severe.

 That’s why most victims of wrongful arrest choose to hire a Los Angeles prostitution attorney before speaking to the police or the prosecutor.
-Whether you’ve been arrested as the “prostitute,” the person accepting money in exchange for sexual favours, or the “John,” the person offering money in exchange for sexual acts, you may face criminal charges unless you’re legally represented.
+Whether you’ve been arrested as the “prostitute,” the person accepting money in exchange for sexual favors, or the “John,” the person offering money in exchange for sexual acts, you may face criminal charges unless you’re legally represented.

 Prostitution lawyers in Los Angeles here at Okabe & Haushalter, a reputable California-based law firm defending the arrested and protecting their civil rights, can help you avoid punishment for a prostitution-related offense or reduce the severity of the charges, depending on your particular case.

 If it’s your first prostitution or solicitation-related offense, a Los Angeles prostitution lawyer can help you downgrade the charges to a misdemeanor.
 In that case, the maximum prison sentence will be 12 months in the county jail.